 AB 38 narrowly specifies that its provisions apply to a "High" or "Very High" Fire Hazard Severity Zone (FHSZ) as identified by CAL FIRE and to a jurisdiction where a local vegetation management ordinance exists.
 AB 38 does not mention a "Moderate" FHSZ.
-In a city or county (i.e., a Local Responsibility Area, or LRA), only a "Very High" FHSZ is identified by CAL FIRE, and a "High" FHSZ in the LRA does not exist, according to the State Fire Marshal's Office.
-For additional information about FHSZs outside of CAL FIRE's "High" and "Very High" FHSZs, please see the interactive "FHSZ Viewer" on the CAL FIRE website at:
+Prior to CAL FIRE's 2025 update of FHSZ in the LRA maps, per law, only lands zoned as Very High Fire Hazard Severity were identified within local responsibility areas.
+The 2025 map updates Very High FHSZ in the LRA and creates a Moderate FHSZ and a High FHSZ in the LRA.
+Only a High FHSZ or a Very High FHSZ is a required disclosure under AB 38.